Updated: Jun 14

-Roger McNamee, who backed Facebook through his VC firm Elevation Partners, is now it’s most strident opponent.
-The December 2019 New Yorker article, Big Tech’s Big Defector, outlines how McNamee turned from friend to foe after the company’s now infamous election and privacy controversies.
+Roger McNamee, who originally backed Facebook through his VC firm Elevation Partners, is now their most strident opponent.
+The December 2019 New Yorker article, Big Tech’s Big Defector, outlines how McNamee turned from friend to foe after the company’s role in the 2016 election.

 Micro-targeted online political ads: “By collecting data from Facebook without user consent, the company was able to identify micro-populations of voters, then serve up customized ads encouraging them to vote for Donald Trump.”
 To understand how this is truly a novel threat to democracy, one must first understand the traditional political advertising channels.
-For example, with the structure of TV advertising, one cannot microtarget in the same way.
-Instead, broader demographics are served up adverts through pre-buys with set schedules.
+TV ads cannot microtarget audiences.
+Instead, broader demographics are served adverts through pre-buys with set schedules.

 Proposed policy reforms: